devbisme/kicad-3rd-party-tools/README.md

 * Depending upon the version of KiCad your tool supports, please add the appropriate badges at the end of your entry: ![](https://img.shields.io/badge/V5-%20KiCad-red) ![](https://img.shields.io/badge/V6-%20KiCad-blue)
 ![](https://img.shields.io/badge/V7-%20KiCad-green)

+**NOTE:** The entries on this page were contributed by the originators/maintainers of these tools.
+As such, the list is going to be incomplete.
+Go [here](https://devbisme.github.io/RepoRecon/?topic=kicad&filter=(d%3Autilit%20%7C%7C%20d%3Aplugin)%20%26%26%20!re%3Aawesom%20%26%26%20!re%3Astar&sort=pushed:desc) for a larger table of KiCad utilities that is automatically extracted from the repositories on Github.
+Tools will be automatically included in this table if they include the terms "KiCad" and "utilitiy" or "plugin" in their Github repository description.

 ## Table of Contents